i16n/wallacecorp/README.md

-# trash
+# wallace corp
-a throwaway idea
+a maybe-not-so-throwaway idea